snap-one/docs-driverworks-proxyprotocol/source/includes/57_intercom_capabilities/_2-videocodecssupported.md

 ## video codecs supported

 This capability specifies the video codecs supported by this device type.
-Its value is a comma delimited string. (e.g. “H263, H264” )
+Its value is a comma delimited string.
+For example:  “H263, H264”

 ### Signature